nidhi-singh28/desktop-timetable-generator/README.md

 A smart and user-friendly timetable generator desktop application built with **PyQt5** and powered by a **Genetic Algorithm**.
 The app supports **Admin, Teacher, and Student roles**, allowing login, viewing, editing, and downloading timetables.

+> 👥 This project was developed as a team project during the 6th semester (3rd year) of B.Tech CSE.

 ---

 ## 💡 Key Features